By Abby Vinas

 Not only are vegan exfoliators free from animal-derived ingredients, but they’re also free from parabens, sulfates, phthalates, and artificial fragrances.
 As a result, they’re generally gentler on the skin plus they help you achieve glowing skin the right way.
 Vegan exfoliators are also plant-based so they’re less likely to cause adverse reactions.

 Exfoliation is an essential part of your skincare routine that can easily be done in the comfort of your own home, but it’s important to do it the right way.
 To make sure you aren’t compromising your skin’s health, do your best to follow safe exfoliating practices and to always read product labels to ensure you’re using your exfoliator correctly.
 If using a physical exfoliator, avoid rubbing too hard so you don’t cause micro-tears in your skin or disrupt its natural protective barrier.

 In terms of frequency, how often you exfoliate will depend on your skin type.
 Don’t overdo it -- exfoliating more often than needed may damage your skin rather than help it!
-Those with sensitive or dry skin should stick to exfoliating just once a week to avoid causing further dryness and irritation, while those with acne-prone or oily skin could exfoliate up to five times a week to help unclog pores and keep them clear of any acne-causing bacteria and buildup.
+Those with sensitive or dry skin should stick to exfoliating just once a week to avoid the signs of over-exfoliation, which include further dryness, flakiness, redness, and irritation.
+Those with acne-prone or oily skin could exfoliate up to three times a week to help unclog pores and keep them clear of any acne-causing bacteria and buildup.